WildMosquito8/OR49_paper_data_availability/README.md

 # Mosquito Detection and Analysis

-This project provides resources and tools related to our research on mosquito detection using a custom YOLOv8 model.
-The repository includes the model weights, code for data collection and analysis, and sample data for experimentation.
+This project provides resources and tools related to our research "A conserved odorant receptor underpins borneol-mediated repellency in culicine mosquitoes".
+The repository includes our YOLOv8 custom model weights, code for data collection and analysis, and sample data for experimentation.

-## Paper Information

-You can find our paper on BioRxiv: [Title of the Paper](https://www.biorxiv.org/content/10.1101/2023.08.01.548337v2).

 ## Repository Contents

-- **YOLOv8 Model Weights**: Custom-trained YOLOv8 model specifically designed to detect mosquitoes.
+- **YOLOv8 Model Weights**: A compressed folder custom-trained YOLOv8 model specifically designed to detect mosquitoes.
 - **Code**:
   - **Python**: Scripts used to gather YOLO output.
   - **R**: Scripts used to analyze the gathered data.